DarkFlippers/unleashed-firmware/documentation/file_formats/NfcFileFormats.md

 ### Description

-This file format is used to store the UID, SAK and ATQA of a ISO14443-3A device.
+This file format is used to store the UID, SAK and ATQA of an ISO14443-3A device.
 UID must be either 4 or 7 bytes long.
 ATQA is 2 bytes long.
 SAK is 1 byte long.

 Version differences: